MiriEsh/Perovskite-encapsulation-comparison/README.md

 and run the code.
-There are 2 required input files: "Perovsite database query.csv" (contains the data as downloaded from the Perovskite Database Material Zone project) and "Manual additions.csv" (contains corrections\additions to some of the rows in the MaterialZone project, this file is required but all rowsafter the column names can be empty).
+There are 2 required input files: "Perovsite database query.csv" (contains the data as downloaded from the Perovskite Database Material Zone project) and "Manual additions.csv" (contains corrections\additions to some of the rows in the MaterialZone project, this file is required but all rows after the column names can be empty).
 The output files are: "Experiments_with_T80_greater_than_100.csv", "Experiments_with_T80_for_supp.csv", "Experiments_with_Encap_and_stability.csv",
 "frequency table logT80.csv", 6 csv t-test info files (1 file for all experiments and a seperate